 Adele recalled, "I actually felt like it went well.
 I'm always a bit pitchy anyways...It's emotion.
 It's emotion.
 When I'm flat and I'm sharp I'm just emotional, but it was fine."

-The "always pitchy" bit was news to us, but all Adele fans are aware that she is forever riding that emotional roller coaster on stage—which is part of her humanizing, relatable appeal.
+The "always pitchy" bit was news to us, but Adele fans are aware that she is forever riding that emotional roller coaster on stage—which has always been part of her appeal.

 "I cried pretty much all day yesterday," she added.
 "In fairness I would have cried if it went really well as well.
 If it was a standout performance I would have cried as well.
 I always cry."

-And that brings us to last night, which, even if none of the above had come before, encompassed pretty much the entire human experience—triumph and joy, sorrow and disappointment, excitement and embarrassment, grace and gratitude and Beyoncé worship.
+And that brings us to the 2017 Grammys, which, even if none of the above had come before, encompassed pretty much the entire human experience—triumph and joy, sorrow and disappointment, excitement and embarrassment, grace and gratitude and Beyoncé worship.

-Adele opened the entire 2017 Grammys with a spot-on, arena-filling performance of "Hello."
+Adele opened the show with "Hello."
+Chills.
 Check.

-She then returned to the stage to perform a stripped-down rendition of George Michael's "Fastlove" in tribute to the late artist, who died on Dec.
-25. About a minute in, however, after seemingly losing steam with her phrasing, she abruptly stopped.
+She returned to the stage later to perform a stripped-down rendition of George Michael's "Fastlove" in tribute to the late artist, who died on Dec.
+25, 2016.
+About a minute in, however, after seemingly losing steam with her phrasing, she abruptly stopped.

 "I know it's live TV, I'm so sorry, I f--ked up, I can't do it again like last year," she said.
 "I'm sorry for swearing and I'm sorry for starting again.
 Can we please start it again?
 I'm sorry," Adele apologized again, shaking her head, as the audience erupted in applause.
 "I can't mess this up for him.
 I'm sorry.
 I can't, I'm sorry for swearing...I'm sorry, Ken [Erlich, executive producer]."